tsqllint/tsqllint/README.md

 $ tsqllint --init
 ```

-Configure tsqllint by editing the .tsqllintrc file.
+TConfigure tsqllint by editing the .tsqllintrc file.
 Rules may be set to off, warning, or error.

 ```
 {